suggest a plot or event | taken characters | character claim | item request | drop a character | locations | player contact | your npc's

 Now, a little about the town.
 It's small-ish seaside town with mountains in the distance.
 Oh, it's maybe a little bit sentient and maybe it's a little inside your character's head so it grows and changes of it's own accord to suit the characters within the game.
 If your character has a deep and abiding love of bowling, the town will make certain that there is a first class bowling facility.
 This is a place where 'be careful what you wish for' should be taken seriously.
 If your character makes an IC comment like 'The heat is killing me, I wish it would cool off' put a link to that in the request post and we'll use it as a plot point.

 How did you arrive?
 Well, your character wasn't pulled here, knocked out or otherwise kidnapped.
-Your character stepped through a set of doors. .
+Your character stepped through a set of doors.
 Yes, they are TARDIS blue.
 Very observant of you.
 In the character's home world, the doors might have looked like the door to your character's bedroom, to their work, to the bathroom, etc and so on.
 In the town of Itinere the doors are blue and set into a wall rather than a real building.
 The way they work is you open them and step through them into your (character's) world at whatever point in time the character left that world.
-If you don't want the doors to be working (because of course it's glitchy and doesn't always work) the doors simply open onto a blank wall, sort of an alcove with nothing in it.
+If you don't want the doors to be working (because of course it's glitchy and doesn't always work) the doors are locked shut and unbreakable/impenetrable no matter how stellar your strength/powers might be.
 One character can open the doors and have them not work while another can open them right after and they'll work beautifully.
 Glitchy.

 The Apartment Building

 The apartments work in this way.
 You enter the lobby and there's an automated registration desk.
 You enter your information into the computer there.
 Name, what sort of apartment you want, etc. It spits out an electronic key like a hotel.
 That apartment belongs to your character for the duration of ever.
 Character leaves and the room is 'held' for them.
-Apartments are modest and furnished.
+Ever hear the phrase 'it's bigger on the inside'?
+Apartments are modest and furnished to begin with, but will morph with your characters wants and needs as time progresses.
+They're absolutely bigger on the inside than they seem on the outside.
 The Apartment Building assigns you an apartment that it believes suits your character's personal style (or the opposite of your character's personal style.
 Use this as a means to torment them if you like).
 Your character is free to paint, personalize and redecorate their apartments as they wish.
 However, be aware those personalizations may not stick (again, a way to torment your character if you like.
 Who doesn't want Thor to live in a pink kitten apartment?
 If you choose not to torment your character with decor, the changes they make will stick, or the apartment building will assign them their dream apartment within reason).
 Once you've chosen an apartment, drop a comment here with the apartment number and optional links to photos as well.

 Of course your characters can have their own house if they live in Itinere full time.
 Residences can be acquired through the request post.
 Houses will arrive in the condition they are requested.
 The decor stubbornness does not apply to requested residences, only native residences like the apartment buildings.